 Then, the the most exciting thing of all was when we had our first share.
 I remember Noell from JetSettfarmhouse and Cheri from Strangefarmhouse shared our exterior picture and we gained around 1,000 followers each share.
 It was crazy!
 We were on cloud nine.

 I also have to mention phillip_or_flop who was so helpful early on about sharing tips about how to grow the right way on Instagram.

 We then launched our blog a few weeks later.
 I learned very quickly that the Instagram account was taking lots of my time and the blog was not getting the most attention.

 Instagram is a great tool, but if you let it, it will suck the life out of you.
 Henry and I researched and spent many hours doing all the right things to grow our account and I think we’ve been pretty successful in doing so.
 I am here to say, it is not easy!
 Many don’t know or see the many hours, networking, commenting, taking pictures, and editing pictures it takes to grow organically.

 So, we’ve been at this for several months.
 What happens next?
 Well, we are still around and we have grown quite a bit.

 More to come…Why did we keep going when we weren’t even making money?
-How does Henry and I manage our time between his business and Plank and Pillow?
+How do Henry and I manage our time between his business and Plank and Pillow?
 What are the reasons behind us building a new house?
 And how are we making money at this time?